ReedCopsey/Effective-Async/README.md

+Using C#’s Async Effectively
+===============

 Slides and Code from Reed Copsey, Jr.'s talk titled "Using C#’s Async Effectively"
-===============